morgan-oak9/tython/README.md

 Tython is an open source security as code framework from [oak9](https://www.oak9.io) that lets you define security reference architectures as code (blueprints) in the language of your choice.
 Internally, oak9 uses this same framework to codify security blueprints that adhere to industry standard guidance from NIST, Cloud Security Alliance (CSA), AWS, Azure, GCP and others.
 This open source project enables developers and security professionals to build their own blueprints and contribute them back to the community.

+## Feedback
+If you are interested in participating feel free to create a GitHub issue or open a pull request.
+For support, questions, or to simply say "Hi!", join us on Discord: https://discord.gg/YHjfEfYYjz or reach out to tython@oak9.io.

 # Getting Started
 If you're interested in trying your hand at writing some security blueprints of your own and testing out the Tython framework, follow along with our Python example below.